nadalsol/css-best-practices/05-common-bad-practices/05-07-styles-copied-from-design-tools.md

-# Styles Copied From Design Tools
+# Styles copied from design tools

 Some devs just copy & paste CSS styles from Zeplin, Figma, or any other design tools.